SEO ·

 4. Consolidate

 Consolidation involves combining several pieces into a single post that’s more thorough.
-This is an excellent way to deal with internal competition and content overload.

-Nate explains that consolidations help you “give a clear signal to both search engines and visitors that ‘this is the piece; this has everything you want.’”
+In his webinar above, Nate explains that consolidations help you “give a clear signal to both search engines and visitors that ‘this is the piece; this has everything you want.’”

-You also need to make sure that any internal links to your individual articles now point readers to the new, consolidated one.
+Consolidation may require more time than expanding or updating a post, and it has its own process.
+You also need to make sure that any internal links or backlinks to your individual articles now point readers to the new, consolidated one.

 Nate recommends creating a separate publishing checklist for consolidation projects, so you don’t miss any steps.

-5. Re-promote
+6. Re-promote

 Re-promoting works well when you have a piece of content that isn’t missing any information but also isn’t being discovered.